 Domaine de L'Octavin

-Alice Bouvot and Charles Dagand are the proud proprietors of 7 hectares of vines in the Arbois region of the Jura.
-They started their domaine in 2005 with just 2 hectares and over the years have bought small plots to slowly increase their production.
-On top of their warmth, the vineyards are equally as vibrant.
-L’Octavin is now Demeter biodynamic certified, and they work to convey this message to the fullest.
-Wild grasses, weeds, insects, and animals all have a place in their vines creating a true ecosystem that gives a deeper meaning to each glass of their wine.
+Alice Bouvot is the proud proprietor of 5 hectares of vines in the Arbois region of the Jura.
+Alice started her domaine in 2005 with just 2 hectares and over the years have bought small plots and slowly increased their production.
+Some of our favorite winery visits are with Alice and her adorable sons.
+On top of her warmth, the vineyards are equally as vibrant.
+L’Octavin is now Demeter biodynamic certified and she works to convey this message to the fullest.
+Wild grasses, weeds, insects, and animals all have a place in their vines creating a true ecosystem that gives a deeper meaning to each glass of her wine.

 Background Information (from LeDom du Vin Blog)